-Leverage includes additional resources committed to and directly related to the activity, the purchase with non-CDBG-DR funds of new equipment and furnishings for buildings (used equipment is not counted toward leverage), the cost of conducting housing surveys in conjunction with the Programmatic Agreement on Historic Preservation, the costs of preliminary engineering and architectural reports, the costs of CDBG-DR Infrastructure activity proposal preparation, and additional grants and loans from other sources that address the applicants identified community development needs.
+Leverage includes additional resources committed to and directly related to the project, the purchase with non CDBG-DR or CDBG-MIT funds of new equipment and furnishings for buildings proposed to be constructed with awarded funds (used equipment is not counted toward leverage), the cost of conducting housing surveys in conjunction with the Programmatic Agreement on Historic Preservation, the costs of preliminary engineering and architectural reports, the costs of application preparation, and additional grants and loans from other sources that address the applicants identified community development needs.
 Up to \$1,000 may be counted toward paying for required audits.
 This commitment must be in writing and the amount committed must be specified.
-Only items that would not otherwise have been provided and that are directly related to the proposed CDBG-DR activity will be counted.
+Only items that would not otherwise have been provided and that are directly related to the proposed activity will be counted.

 A "reasonable" value must be assigned to donated and "in-kind" items and the basis for the value assigned or claimed must be fully described and documented.
-Land currently acquired by an applicant for the activity may be counted as leverage provided the value of the land is well documented (appraisal, tax value, etc.) and the documentation is included in the application.
-Land donated to the activity that exceeds activity needs will not be counted in full.
-The labor of volunteers may be counted towards leverage provided the Subrecipient provides reasonable documentation for labor hours and the value of labor per hour.
-Activity Delivery costs and architectural/engineering services may also be donated as "in-kind" resources, and the basis for the value assigned or claimed must be fully described and documented.
+Land currently acquired by an applicant for the activity may be counted as leverage, provided the value of the land is well documented (appraisal, tax value, etc.) and the documentation is included in the application.
+Land donated to the project that exceeds the total need will not be counted in full.
+The labor of volunteers may be counted towards leverage provided the applicant provides reasonable documentation for labor hours and the value of labor per hour.
+ADCs and architectural/engineering services may also be donated as "in-kind" resources, and the basis for the value assigned or claimed must be fully described and documented.